DavidChuhongWang/DavidChuhongWang/README.md

-## 🌟 Hi there!
-I'm David Wang, a CS undergrad @ UWaterloo & MLE Intern @ Shopify.

-### ✅ About Me
+## 🌟 Hey!!!

-I'm a passionate software engineer committed to building intuitive and impactful products that address real-world problems.
+I am David Wang, a CS undergrad @ UWaterloo and MLE Intern @ Shopify.
+I'm a passionate engineer committed to building intuitive and impactful products that address real-world problems.

 ### Skills Toolbox